Skip to content

 OEM & Embedded Voice

-ChallengeEmbedded systems and custom devices may use specific SIP behaviors that differ from carrier or enterprise expectations.
+ChallengeEmbedded systems and custom devices may use SIP behavior that differs from carrier or enterprise expectations.

 From incompatible SIP messages to controlled real-time voice sessions.